Concussion Support and Treatment

 Symptoms of concussion or mTBI

 It is well recognised that a wide range of symptoms can emerge following a concussion or mTBI.
-These symptoms are often grouped into six main domains: fatigue, cognitive, headache/migraine, vestibular, ocular, and affective2.
+These symptoms are often grouped into six main domains: fatigue, cognitive, headache/migraine, vestibular, ocular, and affective.

 Comprehensive Concussion Assessments

-• Provide a baseline assessment to monitor recovery over time.
-This is particularly valuable for individuals at higher risk of repeat concussions, such as athletes
+Part of the assessment process involves creating a baseline assessment.
+This helps us to monitor the recovery of the patient over time.
+Baseline assessments are particularly valuable when we are evaluating individuals who happen to be at a higher risk of receiving repeat concussions, such as athletes.

 Tailored Intervention and Support